Daniel's Moral Dilemma

 Daniel understood that the king’s food and drink would do harm.
 He knew from the Book of Proverbs that intoxicating wine is defiling both in its moral and physical effects.
 Moreover, he undoubtedly knew that one reason for God’s stricture against unclean foods is that many are unwholesome.
 Otherwise, if he did not view the royal cuisine as a poor diet, why did he tell the king’s servant that within just ten days after being excused from it, he would look better than all the other boys?
 He asked to eat "pulse," which can refer to any vegetable food, including grains (7).
 Eating nothing but pulse assured that he would avoid all wine, unclean meats, and bizarre delicacies.
 Some of the dishes and beverages on the king’s table might have been acceptable, but he evidently believed that if he wanted to be healthy and morally safe, feeding himself with a few vegetables was far better than trying to pick and choose from the regular menu.

 Daniel knew very well that the conclusion might be death.
 No kindness or softness moderated the king's justice.
 Anyone who displeased Nebuchadnezzar could expect to die swiftly, and by a method of execution that was grisly in the extreme.
-When the king was enraged against the wise men of Babylon, he condemned them to be cut into pieces (Daniel 2:5).
-In other words, while they were still alive and conscious, they were to be dismembered limb from limb with an ax.
-When Daniel's three friends refused to obey the king's order to bow down before a great image, the king cast them alive into a fiery furnace (Daniel 3:15-20).
-He put away two false prophets who annoyed him by roasting them in the fire (Jeremiah 29:22).
-As noted earlier, he punished the Jewish king Zedekiah by blinding him after he had witnessed the slaughter of his sons (Jeremiah 52:10-11).
+When the king was enraged against the wise men of Babylon, he condemned them to be cut into pieces (Dan.
+2:5).
+In other words, while they were still alive and conscious, they were to be dismembered limb by limb with an ax.
+When Daniel's three friends refused to obey the king's order to bow down before a great image, the king cast them alive into a fiery furnace (Dan.
+3:15-20).
+He put away two false prophets who annoyed him by roasting them in the fire (Jer.
+29:22).
+He punished the Jewish king Zedekiah by blinding him after he had witnessed the slaughter of his sons (Jer.
+52:10-11).

 We see how courageous Daniel was.
 He was no weak-kneed adolescent.
 He was a mature prince with an intrepid heart.
 We see why God was so pleased with him.
 How many young people today would have stood with Daniel?

 His decision is even more remarkable when we consider that he made it all alone.
-He had no prodding from parents or pastors.
+He had no prodding from prophet or parent.
 He apparently had no encouragement at the outset even from his three friends.
-The record says, "Daniel purposed in his heart," and "he requested of the prince of the eunuchs that he might not defile himself" (verse 8).
+The record says, "Daniel purposed in his heart," and "he requested of the prince of the eunuchs that he might not defile himself" (v.
+8).
 There is no mention of the other boys.
 Evidently, they joined the protest later, under his leadership.
 But the initial decision to resist the king's order was made by Daniel on his own.